WHOLE SCHOOL POLICY FOR CHILD PROTECTION AND TO SAFEGUARD AND PROMOTE THE WELFARE OF CHILDREN

 Regular welfare newsletters are published and the parents/carers have access to the Safeguarding and Welfare Manager on her mobile phone to support in whatever capacity is required.
 We signpost to a variety of local agencies.

-All our staff are aware of systems within Barnby Road Academy and these are explained to them as part of staff induction, which include our child protection policy; the employee code of conduct and the role of the Designated Safeguarding Lead and Keeping Children Safe in Education 2019 Part One.
+All our staff are aware of systems within Barnby Road Academy and these are explained to them as part of staff induction, which include our child protection policy; the employee code of conduct and the role of the Designated Safeguarding Lead and Keeping Children Safe in Education 2020.

 Our school utilises an induction checklist when staff are inducted which includes the above, but also other policy and procedural information.